zooba/PTVS-wiki/Python-Environments.md

 If a package cannot be installed by pip and it appears in a requirements.txt file, this will cause the entire installation to fail.
 In this case, you can manually edit the file to exclude this package or to use [pip's options](http://pip.readthedocs.org/en/latest/reference/pip_install.html#requirements-file-format) to refer to an installable version of the package.
-For example, you may prefer to use [pip wheel](http://pip.readthedocs.org/en/latest/reference/pip_wheel.html) to compile a dependency and add the `--find-links=<path>` option to your requirements.txt:
+For example, you may prefer to use [`pip wheel`](http://pip.readthedocs.org/en/latest/reference/pip_wheel.html) to compile a dependency and add the `--find-links <path>` option to your requirements.txt:

 ```
 C:\Project>pip wheel azure